Canon R5 II Recommended Memory Cards

 The Canon EOS R5 Mark II is a powerhouse hybrid camera, but getting the most out of it requires navigating a confusing landscape of memory card speeds and standards.
 With one CFexpress Type B slot and one SD UHS-II slot, your choice of media dictates everything from video reliability to how fast your buffer clears during action bursts.

-In this guide, I break down the best memory cards for the Canon R5 II based on compatibility, heat management, and value.
+In this guide, I break down the best memory cards for the Canon R5 II based on compatibility, sustained write performance, and value.
 Whether you are shooting 8K RAW video or casual landscapes, these recommendations will help you avoid overspending on specs you can’t use.

 Table of Contents